adonisjs/v5-docs/content/guides/validator/introduction.md

 - The `schema.create` method defines the shape of the data you expect.
 - The `schema.string`, `schema.number`, and other similar methods define the data type for an individual field.
 - Finally, you use the `rules` object to apply additional validation constraints on a given field.
-For example: Validating a string to be a valid email and is unique inside the database.
+For example: Validating a string to be a valid email is unique inside the database.

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,f_auto/v1617601990/v5/schema-101.png)